In this guide, we will explore techniques for identifying and eliminating loops within a Linked List using various approaches in C++.

 Program:

-Let us take an example to illustrate how to detect and remove a loop in a linked list in C++.
+Let's consider an illustration to demonstrate the process of identifying and eliminating a loop in a linked list using C++.

 #include <bits/stdc++.h>